 7.2.2.xx.1 Introduction

 Spectrum allocation of GCOs shall consider the interference aggregation effect at the reference point.
 The reference point can be location where a GCO with a higher spectrum access right that needs protection from the GCOs with a lower spectrum access right.
 The reference point can also be the victim reference point at the incumbent service area, which is the closest location to the target GCO.
 Spectrum allocation considering only the interference among GCOs might bring high interference level at the reference point due to the aggregation effect.
-This might lead to the situation where the interference margin at the reference point is reduce thus prohibiting new GCOs to share the spectrum.
+This might lead to the situation where the interference margin at the reference point is reduced thus prohibiting new GCOs from sharing the spectrum.

 7.2.2.xx.2 Interference aggregation effect coefficient

 As shown in Figure xx, there are three GCOs managed by two different CMs.
 GCOs 1 and 2 are managed by CM1 GCO3 is managed by CM2.
-From the figure it can be seen that GCOs 2 and 3 are far to each other but they are both close to the reference point 1.
+From the figure it can be seen that GCOs 2 and 3 are far from each other but they are both close to the reference point 1.
 If spectrum allocation is done considering the interference among GCOs, GCO2 and GCO3 will probability be assigned to the same channel.
 However, since they are close to reference point 1 the interference level at the reference point will be high due to the aggregate effect.
-Such effect is described by the spectrum allocation coefficient wij, for example assuming equation transmit power, as
+Such effect is described by the spectrum allocation coefficient wij, for example assuming equal transmit power, as

 wij=1LiPkα+1LjPkα